 Further reading Multi-Cloud Backup: Avoiding a Single Point of Failure

 When considering the best plan for disaster recovery in the cloud for your needs, then, you should take several factors into account:

 - RPO and RTO needs: How long can your business operate without normally functioning systems?
 The more quickly you need data restored, the more you will probably need to invest in cloud-based disaster recovery that can get your workloads up and running again quickly.

 - Administration: The more cloud environments and resources you have running as part of your disaster recovery plan, the more time you’ll have to spend managing them (not to mention keeping them secure).
-Think about how much time your team can afford to spend on administration as you plan your cloud disaster recovery strategy.
+Think about how much time your team can afford to spend on administration as you create your cloud disaster recovery plan.

 Building a Cloud Disaster Recovery Solution

 By putting together all of the pieces described above, you can build a cloud disaster recovery solution that reflects your needs.
 There are three basic steps to follow here.

 First, determine which approach to cloud-based disaster recovery you’ll take.
 If you can afford cloud-to-cloud disaster recovery, that may be the best option.
 But you may also opt for just disaster recovery from the cloud or to the cloud, depending on your RPO needs, the reliability of your on-premises infrastructure and your budget priorities.

 Whichever parts of your disaster recovery resources you host in the cloud, you’ll need to select the best cloud platform to run them on.
 A full discussion of this topic is beyond the scope of this article, but you’ll find helpful guidance in our article about choosing a vendor.

 Step 3.
 Choose the Cloud Backup and Disaster Recovery Solution